Created By: Preservation Greensboro

 Julian Price was a patron of architecture.
 In 1919, New York architect Charles Hartmann came to Greensboro to design a Foor and Robinson chain hotel named the O.Henry Hotel on North Elm Street.
 Price offered Hartmann the job of designing a major project, the corporate tower for Jefferson Standard Insurance if he’d move to Greensboro and open a practice.
 Hartmann accepted the offer and spent the rest of his life in Greensboro designing notable buildings throughout North Carolina, including Hillside.

 The house was designed to evoke a rambling English Tudor home, complete with rough stucco, herringbone brick, and false-half-timbered walls, massive brick chimneys with articulated flues and clay pots, and an asymmetrical massing that features gables, wall dormers, and a stair tower.
 The landscape is equally detailed, containing low stone retaining walls, serpentine flagstone walkways, and mature evergreen feature trees.

 This property was listed as part of the Fisher Park National Register Historic District on 29 October 1991 and was locally designated as a Landmark Property 6 September 1983.
 In 2015 the estate was recognized by the state as having statewide significance, rendering it one of the most important sites in the county.
-It was purchased in 2016 and is undergoing a complete restoration for use as a private residence.
+It was purchased in 2016 and in 2018 served as a Designer Showhouse for Preservation Greensboro.
+It remains a private residence.

 This point of interest is part of the tour: Fisher Park Walking Tour